Summary

 Information for your child’s needs

-There isn't a standard model of sexuality education that suits all children with cognitive disabilities.
+There isn't a standard model of sexuality education that suits all children with cognitive disability.

 Preparing for sex education with children